Make Mental Health the Center of Your Shabbat Dinner Conversation

 Mental health is the number one health issue in America.
-Make mental health the center of your Shabbat conversation this May.
+Make mental health the center of your Shabbat conversation any Friday night.
 Use this time to engage in powerful conversation, connect with others and create a community of caring and inclusivity.
-Personal connection can save someone’s life.
-Your outreach, dinner and kindness may impact someone more than you may ever know it does.
+A personal connection can save someone’s life.
+Your outreach, dinner, and kindness may impact someone more than you may ever know it does.

 The Blue Dove Foundation partnered with OneTable to create a Mental Health Awareness Shabbat Supplement to assist individuals in hosting a Shabbat dinner on any Friday night in May during Mental Health Awareness month.

 Young adults (ages 21-39ish not in undergraduate studies) can host their Shabbat dinners with OneTable.
-Be sure to add the tag “mentalhealth” to you dinner.
+Be sure to add the tag “mentalhealth” to your dinner.

 - Mental Health Awareness Shabbat Dinner Supplement – Conversation topics, activities, and more

 - OneTable and HAMSA Sober Shabbat Guide – alternative resources for those hosting an alcohol-free Shabbat dinner